kkasperczyk-no/sdk-nrf/samples/matter/lock/README.rst

 .. matter_door_lock_sample_button1_end

 Button 2:
+    For nRF52840dk, nRF5340dk and nRF21540DK:
        Changes the lock state to the opposite one.

+    For nRF7002dk:
+    * If pressed for less than three seconds, it changes the lock state to the opposite one.
+    * If pressed for more than three seconds, it starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.

 .. matter_door_lock_sample_button4_start

 Button 4:
+    For nRF52840dk, nRF5340dk and nRF21540DK:
        Starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
        This button is used during the :ref:`commissioning procedure <matter_lock_sample_remote_control_commissioning>`.

+    For nRF7002dk:
+       It is not available.

 .. matter_door_lock_sample_button4_end